 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 Randolph-Brooks Credit Union had $15.12 million in non-current loans and owned real-estate with $712.28 million in equity and loan loss allowances on hand to cover it.
 This gives Randolph-Brooks Credit Union a Texas Ratio of 2.12% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Randolph-Brooks Credit Union held steady from 2.26% as of December 31, 2012 to 2.12% as of December 31, 2013, resulting in a positive change of 6.00%.This indicates that the balance sheet and financial strength for Randolph-Brooks Credit Union has held steady in recent periods.
+The Texas Ratio for Randolph-Brooks Credit Union experienced no significant changes from 2.26% as of December 31, 2012 to 2.12% as of December 31, 2013, resulting in a positive change of 6.00%.This indicates that the balance sheet and financial strength for Randolph-Brooks Credit Union has had no significant changes in recent periods.

 In the past year, Randolph-Brooks Credit Union has increased its total deposits by $345.3 million, resulting in 7.88% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth Randolph-Brooks Credit Union has shown is excellent.